Teotonio Pereira: Reactions

 Former Goa Leader of Opposition, Digambar Kamat expressed his grief and gave his condolences to the family.
 Goa chief minister, Pramod Sawant said that he was saddened by the demise of Pereira and also gave his condolences to the family on Twitter.
 Fatorda MLA, Vijai Sardesai also tweeted, "An Era Ends; The demise of Teotonio Pereira, a member of Goa’s first legislative assembly brings profound sadness.
 He fought for Goa and her honour; her identity, culture and language".

 Ramakant Khalap and his family mourned the death of his neighbour and friend.
 He stated that Pereira was a multifaceted person who was deeply rooted in the Goan soil and defined him a real Bumiputera.
-He also added that despite being from two different opposing political parties it never affected their friendship, Khalap also recalls that Pereira invited him him to organise his wedding reception on the rooftop of his newly built house in 1977.
+He also added that despite being from two different opposing political parties it never affected their friendship, Khalap also recalls that Pereira invited him to organise his wedding reception on the rooftop of his newly built house in 1977.
 He further added that Pereira was a singer, composer and artist and above all a decent human being.

 Former St. Andre M.L.A, Francisco Silveira in his condolence message added that Pereira will be always remembered for his work and being the leader of the common people in the St. Andre constituency.
 He further added that he was a good orator who won the hearts of the people and his selfless contribution in the constituency made him the leader of masses.